hal-uw/gpu_variability_sc22_artifact/sec5a_resnet/README.md

 $ conda env update --name {ENV_NAME} --file environment.yml
 $ pip install -r requirements.txt
 ```
 2. Run `dataloader.sh`.
-This builds and installs the ImageNetV2_Pytorch library and allows dataset loading dunctions to be used by the ResNet application.
+This builds and installs the ImageNetV2_Pytorch library and allows dataset loading functions to be used by the ResNet application.
 3. Run `run-resnet.sh`.

 You will find a few output files in the working directory: